 Dancing Out For a Voice: ASD

 The main focus of my research is to investigate how we can use physical activity as a vehicle to enhance communication skills and social development in children diagnosed with Autism Spectrum Disorders (ASD).
-Dance is type of physical activity or ‘coordinated movement’ that exists in the form of art; teaching the importance of bodily movements and gestures, whilst simultaneously thriving in the non-verbal realm of communication.
-Therefore, we are attempting to utilise elements of dance in order to improve communication skills in autistic children.
+Dance is a type of physical activity or ‘coordinated movement’ that exists in the form of art; teaching the importance of bodily movements and gestures, whilst simultaneously thriving in the non-verbal realm of communication.
+Therefore, we are attempting to utilise elements of dance, specifically mirroring and rhythm, to help enhance social development in autistic children.

-Due to the onset of COVID-19, we are keen to explore how we can possibly optimise physical activity and communication skills in the home environment.
+Due to the onset of COVID-19, we are keen to explore how we can optimise physical activity and communication skills in the home environment.
 More specifically, we are interested in whether dance-based exergames (online/virtual games) can produce beneficial social-communicative outcomes for children diagnosed with ASD within the home environment.
-As a result, we are conducting a research project focusing on the use of a dance-based exergame intervention for children diagnosed with ASD.
-At the end of the project we hope to show that dance-based exergames can have a positive effect on children’s communication skills and social development.
-We anticipate our research will have an encouraging and beneficial impact for the autistic community, and inspire children to be physically active, whilst improving their communication skills.
+As a result, we are conducting a research project focusing on the use of a dance-based exergame intervention; incorporating physical activity, mirroring, and rhythm, for children diagnosed with ASD.
+At the end of the project, we hope to show that dance-based exergames can have a positive effect on children’s communication skills and social development.
+We anticipate our research will have an encouraging and beneficial impact for the autistic community, and inspire children to be physically active, whilst enhancing their social development.

 STATEMENT OF SIGNIFICANCE

 As it stands, there are few robust studies that confirm exergames are beneficial for developing social-communicative skills in children diagnosed with ASD.
 However, given that multiple studies show the benefits of physical activity and dance for autistic children, it seems plausible that a dance-based exergame could produce positive social-communicative outcomes.
 Therefore, we can’t wait to test our hypothesis and hopefully, confirm that exergames are beneficial for developing social-communicative skills in autistic children.
-This would mean that parents, teachers, carers or therapists can confidently use dance-based exergames to help improve their child’s communication skills.
+This would mean that parents, teachers, carers, or therapists can confidently use dance-based exergames to help improve their child’s social development.

 In order to achieve our final project a series of outputs are first needed: